mobxjs/mobx-react/README.md

 ## DevTools

 `mobx-react@6` and higher are no longer compatible with the mobx-react-devtools.
 That is, the MobX react devtools will no longer show render timings or dependency trees of the component.
-The reason is that the standard React devtools are no also capable of highlighting re-rendering components.
+The reason is that the standard React devtools are also capable of highlighting re-rendering components.
 And the dependency tree of a component can now be inspected by the standard devtools as well, as shown in the image below:

 ![hooks.png](hooks.png)

-The event spy will still work as is.

 ## FAQ